fluencelabs/cli/docs/configs/fluence.md

 ## aquaOutputJSPath

-Default compilation target dir from aqua to js.
-Overrides "aquaOutputTSPath" property
+Path to the default compilation target dir from aqua to js.
+Must be relative to the project root dir.
+Overrides 'aquaOutputTSPath' property

 `aquaOutputJSPath`